zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The verb “to plea” is used to refer to what you say  to the government when the government accuses you of a crime.
 You can either s ay, “Yes, I did it,” or you can say, “No, I’m innocent.”
 Most people, of course , say they’re innocent.
 When the government charges you with something, you have  to say, “I am innocent” or “I am guilty.”
 That statement is your “plea.”
 It’s what you are saying in response to the government’s accusation or charge against yo u.

-A “plea agreement,” then, is when usually you say t o the government, “Okay, I will say that I am guilty of this crime” – usually a crime that is less serious than the one that you actually committed.
+A “plea agreement,” then, is when usually you say to the government, “Okay, I will say that I am guilty of this crime” – usually a crime that is less serious than the one that you actually committed.
 The government  does this often so that it doesn’t have to go through an entire trial.
 It does n’t have to prove that you are guilty.
 That can take a long time and be very expen sive.
 So instead, the government says, “Okay, we know you committed murde r, but instead of saying that you committed murder, you say that you committ ed a lesser crime, a less serious crime.”

 For example, there’s a crime called “manslaughter” (manslaughter).
 “Manslaughter” is when you say that you killed some one but you didn’t mean to kill them or you didn’t do it on purpose.
 That woul d be an example of a plea agreement.
 Let’s continue with our story.
 Geraldo s ays, “During the trial, her attorneys tried to show that there were mitigating circumstances, but the judge didn’t buy it.”
 So I guess we’re talking about a wo man who murdered someone, not a man.
 I think I referred to this person as a m an earlier.

 In any case, Geraldo refers to the “trial” (trial).
 The trial is the series of meetings in a courtroom during which the government tries to  prove that you committed a crime, usually, and you try to convince the judge t hat you didn’t commit a crime.
 Often in U.S. trials, it’s not the judge who makes the final decision but the “jury” (jury).
 The jury is a group of people, usually 12 i n number, who decide if you are guilty or innocent of a crime.

 However, many times the jury only decides if you are guilty or innocent.
 The “judge” – a man or a woman who works for the govern ment – decides how you will be punished, how you will be sentenced.
-In thi s case, during the trial the attorneys, the lawyers who work for this woman accu sed of murder, tried to show that there were “mitigating circumstances.”
+In this case, during the trial the attorneys, the lawyers who work for this woman accu sed of murder, tried to show that there were “mitigating circumstances.”

 “Mitigating (mitigating) circumstances” refer to si tuations that may make your crime less serious, or at least your guilt less ser ious.
 For example, you may be hungry and have no food and no job and no place to live, and because of this, you steal some food.
 Well, stealing food is a crime , but the judge might decide there were “mitigating circumstances” – things that , even though you did commit the crime, mean that you shouldn’t be punished as s everely or as heavily.